This may be the most

 Let's get past

-One of the most important part of the Java Standard Library is the collections framework.
-It provides a variety of different ways of store things.
+One of the most important part of the Kotlin Standard Library is the collections framework.
+It provides a variety of different ways of store any kind of Kotlin object.

 We certainly couldn't do it justice here.
 But we'll be covering several of these incredibly useful classes over the next few lessons!